 Santos Alomar Conde was born in Salinas, Puerto Rico on October 19, 1943.
 His parents were Demetrio Alomar Palmieri, a sugar-mill machine operator, and Rosa Conde Santiago.
 There were eight children overall in the family.1 Small in stature at 5’9” and 140 to 155 pounds, Sandy was the only one of the family’s four ballplaying brothers to make it to the major leagues.
 Antonio (Tony) and Rafael got as high as Triple-A; Demetrio played Class C and D ball.
 All played in the Puerto Rican Winter League (PRWL).

 The Alomar baseball heritage was also visible on the maternal side.
 Rosa’s cousin, Ceferino “Cefo” Conde, pitched 14 seasons in the PRWL, from 1938-39 through 1952-53.
-Infielder Ramón “Wito” Conde, Cefo’s son, played pro ball from the early 1950s through 1970 – including 14 games with the Chicago White Sox in 1962.
+Infielder Ramón “Wito” Conde, Cefo’s son, played pro ball from the early 1950s through the early 1970s – including 14 games with the Chicago White Sox in 1962.

 Santos starred for both Luis Muñoz Rivera High School in his hometown and for the local American Legion team.
 He signed as an amateur free agent with the Milwaukee Braves before the 1960 season, receiving a bonus of about $12,000.
 The scout was Luis Olmo, the second Puerto Rican to play in the majors.
 Olmo had seen Alomar ever since he was a youth in Little League and Pony ball.2 Sandy was just 16 when he signed at the same time with brother Demetrio, who was then 21.
 He was supposed to report to Eau Claire, Wisconsin in the Class C Northern League after the school year ended.3 As it developed, though, he did not play in the U.S. in 1960.
 He was on the restricted list (perhaps because of his age).4